Engineering Master’s Program

 There is only one!
 Bachelor’s degree in STEM or your subject area.

 You will need to submit the following documents in English:

 - Personal Statement (500 words max)

 - Interview (20-30 minutes) Students with a realistic chance of being offered a place are invited to attend an interview.
 We want to get to know you, your goals, and motivations.

 Frequently Asked Questions

-A: We are selective and want the best students to be part of the program.
-We are limiting the size of the first cohort to 10-12 students who will form the basis of the WIT program going forward.
+We are selective and want the best students to be part of the program.
+We are limiting the size of the first cohort to 10 students.

 A: WIT students who are graduates in the humanities, social sciences or the arts who have a keen interest in engineering, but never thought they could transition into the sector as well as students who are excited about a WIT education.

 A: The program will take 24 months.
-Students start with core engineering courses.
-These will be followed by specific courses to ensure an integrated engineering master’s program.
+Students will take core engineering courses.
+These will be followed by specific courses in advanced engineering concepts, leadership, and project management to ensure an integrated engineering master’s program.

 A: As non-engineering graduates, you will need the two extra semesters to ensure you complete core and higher-level engineering courses and projects to satisfy the requirements for a master’s program.
 The 24 months apply to students who have not completed traditional STEM undergraduate courses.